EditB/100-days-of-code/r2-log.md

 ## R2D16 - 25/4/18
 - Was reading up on React and writing out some code I can work with later down the track.

+## R2D17 - 26/4/18
+- Felt really flat and tired today.
+So just followed a React tutorial.